AnjaliAnilkumar16/SKY130-Physical-Verification-Labs/README.md

 ---

-# Day 2 - DRC/LVS Theory and labs
+# Day 2 - DRC and LVS Theory and labs

 ### PV_D2SK1 - Introduction to DRC and LVS